Bumpeet/gradCam_MNIST/README.md

 You can find the application here https://gradcammnist-actrwjwdmy2abfkvoconaa.streamlit.app/
-# Instructions on how to run on the local setup
+# Instructions on how to run the Task-2 on the local setup
 - run these commands initially in the git bash
     - `git clone https://github.com/Bumpeet/gradCam_MNIST.git`
     - `cd gradCam_MNIST`